jonopowell/jonopowell/README.md

 - 👋 Hi, I’m @jonopowell
-- 👀 I’m interested in VR, Azure, GCP and Security
+- 👀 I’m interested in VR, Azure, GCP and Security.
-- 🌱 I’m currently learning how to look for secrets accidentially checked into code
+- 🌱 I’m currently learning how to look for secrets accidentially checked into code.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 Drop me an email!